Post Event Summary

 Yan Liang, Director of the Experts Committee, Shanghai International Medical Supply Chain Alliance, Former Director of Law Affairs, FDA Shanghai, China, reported that Shanghai is the most important import port in China for pharmaceuticals, and will be the traceability data hub of the future.
 The Shanghai government intends to build an international pharmaceutical hub port, using GS1 identification standards in the port’s national customs department for fast and accurate clearances.
 GS1 resources are supporting the implementation of traceability in China’s healthcare supply chain.

-Jackie Elkin, Global Process Owner – Standard Product Identification, Global Regulatory Affairs, Medtronic, US, provided an update on the International Medical Device Regulators Forum workgroup’s activities related to UDI Application Guide .Review the presentation.
+Jackie Elkin, Global Process Owner – Standard Product Identification, Global Regulatory Affairs, Medtronic, US, provided an update on the International Medical Device Regulators Forum workgroup’s activities related to UDI Application Guide.

 Winners of the GS1 Healthcare Provider Implementation Best Case Study Award were The General Hospital of People’s Liberation Army, China, and Centro Médico Imbanaco de Cali S.A., Colombia.